 Some pet owners may not think medication is the route to go or may want to use it as a last resort.
 Any medication should be prescribed by a veterinarian and not bought over the counter.
 There are also alternative and homeopathic options available as well.

 Homeopathic remedies may include belladonna, bufo, potassium bromade, or silica.
 Acupuncture may be an option as this long-practiced Eastern medicine has proven to provide positive results in both humans and animals.
-Cannabinoid nutrition may be an alternative to consider as well as an organic option.
+Hemp nutrition may be an alternative to consider as well as an organic option.

 When considering all natural remedies, your dog may still have allergic or adverse reactions to certain ingredients, so make sure to monitor his behavior whenever you make any changes to their diet or medication.